 It doesn’t matter how many five-star rides a driver or passenger has had.
-There’s always a risk taking a car ride with a stranger.
+There’s always a risk when taking a car ride with a stranger.
+From cases of crime, violence and currently even posing a risk of transmitting COVID, ridesharing can be dangerous.
+It’s more important than ever to protect yourself and understand the best ways to do so while ridesharing.

 In this article, we cover recent rideshare crime stats, what companies are doing to make ridesharing safer, what you need to know about rideshare insurance, the best car insurance to stay protected as a driver, and safety precautions to take with every ride.